strapi/client/CONTRIBUTING.md

 uses [Jest](https://jestjs.io) as the testing framework.

-The project is configured for at least 95% of coverage on branches, functions, lines, and statement, but the project aims to stay at 100% while it is possible.
+The project is configured for at least 95% of coverage on branches, functions, lines, and statement, but the project aims to stay at 100% as long as possible.

 > **When writing tests, aim to fully validate the features and reliability of the code.
 Coverage is just a baseline
 > metric to ensure all paths are considered, but the focus should be on comprehensively testing each scenario—including